-Applicable GRI Sector Standard(s) No sector guidelines apply
+[Titles of the applicable GRI Sector Standards] Applicable GRI Sector Standard(s)

-Gri Standard/ Other Source Disclosure Location Other Source General disclosures GRI 2: General Disclosures 2021 2-1 Organizational details About the Report (Page 6) 2-2 Entities included in the organization's sustainability reporting Scope and Boundary (Page 7) 2-3 Reporting period, frequency and contact point About the Report (Page 6) 2-4 Restatements of information No restatement of information this year 2-5 External assurance 2-6 Activities, value chain and other business relationships BRSR - General Disclosures Section A14 (Page 456) 2-7 Employees Human Capital- Promoting Decent Employment (Page 83-87) 2-8 Workers who are not employees Human Capital - Promoting Decent Employment (Page 84) 2-9 Governance structure and composition Governance and Compliance - MLDL's governance structure (Page 34), Sustainability Governance Structure (Page 40-41) 2-10 Nomination and selection of the highest governance body Governance and Compliance (Page 40) 2-11 Chair of the highest governance body Governance and Compliance - MLDL's governance structure (Page 34), Sustainability Governance Structure (Page 40-41) 2-12 Role of the highest governance body in overseeing the management of impacts Governance and Compliance (Page 40) 2-13 Delegation of responsibility for managing impacts Governance and Compliance (Page 40)
+Applicable GRI Sector Standard(s) [litles of the applicable GRI Sector Standards] Gri Standard/ Other Source Disclosure Location General disclosures GRI 2: General Disclosures 2021 2-1 Organizational details About the Report 2-2 Entities included in the organization's sustainability reporting Scope and Boundary 2-3 Reporting period, frequency and contact point About the Report 2-4 Restatements of information No restatement of information this year 2-5 External assurance 2-6 Activities, value chain and other business relationships BRSR - General Disclosures Section A 2-7 Employees Human Capital- Promoting Decent Employment 2-8 Workers who are not employees Human Capital- Occupational, Health and Safety Management: Nurturing a Safety Culture 2-9 Governance structure and composition Governance and Compliance- Our Governance Structure 2-10 Nomination and selection of the highest governance body Governance and Compliance 2-11 Chair of the highest governance body Governance and Compliance- Governance Framework 2-12 Role of the highest governance body in overseeing the management of impacts Governance and Compliance 2-13 Delegation of responsibility for managing impacts Governance and Compliance

 Omission Gri Sector Tcfd Requirement(S) Omitted Reason Explanation Standard Ref.
-No. nission are not permitted for umber is not available. r the disclosure or
+No. A gray cell indicates the that a GRI Sector Stan nission are not permitted fo Imber is not available. r the disclosure or -

-- -

 -

 -

 -

-- Governance (a)

-- Governance (a)

 Governance (a)

--
+Governance (a)

-Gri Standard/ Other Source Disclosure Location 2-14 Role of the highest governance body in sustainability reporting Governance and Compliance- MLDL's governance structure (Page 34), Sustainability Governance Structure (Page 40-41) 2-15 Conflicts of interest 2-16 Communication of critical concerns Our Strategy- Stakeholder Engagement (Page 46) 2-17 Collective knowledge of the highest governance body Governance and Compliance - Board of Directors (Page 34) 2-18 Evaluation of the performance of the highest governance body Governance and Compliance - MLDL's governance structure (Page 34), Corporate Codes and Policies (Page 36) 2-19 Remuneration policies Governance and Compliance - Corporate Codes and Policies (Page 36) 2-20 Process to determine remuneration Governance and Compliance - Corporate Codes and Policies (Page 36) 2-21 Annual total compensation ratio Financial Statements (Page 364) 2-22 Statement on sustainable development strategy Message from Chairman (Page 8-10); Message from MD CEO (Page 11-13) 2-23 Policy commitments Governance and Compliance - Corporate Codes and Policies (Page 36) 2-24 Embedding policy commitments Governance and Compliance- Corporate Codes and Policies (Page 36) 2-25 Processes to remediate negative impacts BRSR Principle 3 E6 (Page 477) 2-26 Mechanisms for seeking advice and raising concerns BRSR Principle 9 E1 (Page 505), Principle 5 E5 (Page 487), Principle 4 L3 (Page 485) 2-27 Compliance with laws and regulations BRSR Principle 6 E12 (Page 493) 2-28 Membership associations Awards, Accolades and Associations - Memberships and Associations (Page 25) 2-29 Approach to stakeholder engagement Our Strategy- Stakeholder Engagement (Page 46) 2-30 Collective bargaining agreements
+Gri Standard/ Other Source Disclosure Location 2-14 Role of the highest governance body in sustainability reporting Governance and Compliance- Sustainability Governance Structure , Roles and Responsibilities 2-15 Conflicts of interest 2-16 Communication of critical concerns Our Strategy- Stakeholder Engagement 2-17 Collective knowledge of the highest governance body Governance and Compliance- Our Board Expertise 2-18 Evaluation of the performance of the highest governance body Governance and Compliance- Our Board Expertise , Corporate Codes and Policies 2-19 Remuneration policies Governance and Compliance - Corporate Codes and Policies 2-20 Process to determine remuneration Governance and Compliance - Corporate Codes and Policies 2-21 Annual total compensation ratio Financial Statements 2-22 Statement on sustainable development strategy Message from Chairman ; Message from MD CEO 2-23 Policy commitments Governance and Compliance - Corporate Codes and Policies 2-24 Embedding policy commitments Governance and Compliance- Corporate Codes and Policies 2-25 Processes to remediate negative impacts BRSR Principle 3 2-26 Mechanisms for seeking advice and raising concerns BRSR Principle 9 ; Principle 5 ; Principle 4 2-27 Compliance with laws and regulations BRSR Principle 6 2-28 Membership associations Intellectual Capital- Collaborations for Creating Value 2-29 Approach to stakeholder engagement Our Strategy- Stakeholder Engagement 2-30 Collective bargaining agreements Material topics

 Omission Gri Sector Tcfd

 Requirement(S) Omitted Reason Explanation Standard Ref.
 No.

 Governance (a)

-Not applicable This disclosure is not applicable as there are no

-instances of conflict of interest.
+Not applicable This disclosure is not applicable as there are no instances of conflict of interest.

 increst.

 Governance (a)

-Governance (a)

-Not applicable This disclosure is not applicable as we have no
+Not applicable This disclosure is not applicable as we have no unions.

-unions.